Afrigus Club (AC)

-The Society strives to promote and develop the Simmentaler cattle breed.
+The Club strives to promote and develop the combination of the Angus and Afrikaaner cattle cross-breeds.

 Continue reading →The Society strives to promote and develop the Simmentaler cattle breed.